byuitechops/audit-early-documentation/locked-files-audit/locked-files-key-components.md

 - *AuditReportMessage*: The error message to insert into the final AuditReport
 #### EmitWarning
-This emits an warning message to insert into the AuditReport object.
+This emits a warning message to insert into the AuditReport object.

 ##### Parameters::